Skip to content

 • Displays the loaded Data Folder (e.g., network, profile, renewables_capacity) and available Julia Solvers (ed.jl, opf_dc.jl, uc.jl, etc.).

-• Selecting a file from the explorer opens it in the editor pane on the right.
+• Selecting a file from the explorer opens it in the editor pane.

 • Editor Pane (center)